 I'll know, believe me, I'll know...

-So, if I had to name my favorite Weisman hit, it would be this appealingly daffy song from the 1961 film Blue Hawaii:
+So, if I had to name my favorite Weisman hit, it would be that appealingly daffy highlight of Blue Hawaii above:

 The way she moves her hips